Film Review: Mamma Mia: Here We Go Again

 It works because if Meryl as Donna is Marlon Brando as Don Corleone, Lily James -- who plays the young Donna in this flashback-structured film -- is a supremely talented Robert DeNiro, and ably holds the screen in this Godfather Part II of ABBA musicals.
 In fact, that classic sequel/prequel is a direct inspiration for Here We Go Again, as the filmmakers have discussed openly.
 In one scene, young Donna and Bill assist a bride named Apollonia find happiness and true love, instead of the bloody end her namesake meets in The Godfather.
 In another, Donna bonds with Sam by calming a frightened horse -- a rather different use of the animal than in the Godfather films.
 Indeed, if the Godfather movies are the cinematic masterpieces of the War God Mars, Mamma Mia venerates the Goddess Venus (or APHRODITE!), and the Goddess of Love blesses these characters with reconciliation and renewal, instead of curses of violence and revenge.

-To some, the baptism scene also doubles as
+To some, the baptism scene also doubles as the initiation of Amanda Seyfried into the sorority of female Hollywood legends |

 In each film series, new life is baptised into the sacred community of the characters -- but whereas the baptism of Corleone's Godson (played by infant Sophia Copolla) is intercut with scenes of worldly murder, the baptism of the (coincidentally named) Sophie's baby (witnessed by the ghost of the Godmother, Donna) is intercut with the past baptism of Sophie herself in the same church, emphasizing the feminine spiritual continuity of the characters, untainted by the worldly material Hell of men (the Hell where Sky is trapped in for much of the film, as he debates taking a job in Manhattan).